mathebox/django_hana_pyhdb/README.md

 Log
 ------

+Need to make a decorator for creating column tables out of models

+Select and update works with tested models.
+Placeholder conversion works!!

+Major problem is the paramstyle, hdb dbapi supports qmark while django assumes %s, need to write a converter

+Hana doesn't support timestamp with timezone info, stripping timezone info from the string

+Simple inserts work

+syncdb creates tables, sequences and indexes

 connects to db

 uses the settings_dict['NAME'] as default schema

-syncdb creates tables, sequences and indexes

-Simple inserts work

-Major problem is the paramstyle hdb supports qmark while django assumes %s, need to write a converter

-Hana doesn't support timestamp with timezone info, stripping timezone info from the string

-Select and update works with tested models

 Disclaimer
 --------------